 Cherry Creek 3 HOA is listed on the CDPHE ELP awardees web site:

 Cherry Creek 3's logo and information was listed in the event's signs and booklets in addition to the Association receiving the ion receiving the award signed by Gov. John Hickenlooper.

 2015 Award : Colorado WaterWise names Cherry Creek 3 as its statewide 2015 Water Conservation Awardee!

 The Colorado WaterWise organization, a state-wide association of water suppliers, engineers, water professionals and environmentalists, presented our HOA with its 2015 Liz Gardener Water Conservation Award, citing the Association's success in reducing water consumption by more than 15 million gallons of water per year.
-The savings came as the results of a major landscaping retrofit and installation of more than 400 high-efficiency toilets during the past several years under the leadership of the HOA Board and President Don Ireland.
+The savings came as the results of a major landscaping retrofit and installation of more than 400 high-efficiency toilets during the past several years under the leadership of the HOA Board and former President Don Ireland.
 The award was presented at the annual Colorado WaterWise Summit in Denver on Oct.
 29.

 This is the first time Colorado WaterWise has given the award to a non-conservation organization or professional group in the state, so "thank you" to all residents who care about water conservation and "use only what they need!"

 Note: The annual CWW award is named for Denver native Liz Gardner, longtime manager for Denver Water's conservation programs.

 2014 Award: Cherry Creek 3 is Colorado's first HOA to receive the Rocky Mountain Audubon Society's Habitat Hero Award!

 Audubon Rockies named Cherry Creek 3 as the state's first HOA as a Habitat Hero award winner in 2014 because its renovated landscaping, including wildscaping, conserves water while serving as a place friendly to pollinators, including birds, bees, hummingbirds and butterflies.